Who else is in the midst of creating a morning routine for school kids?

 Any who – fast forward, we are in 2018.
 And this.
 Yes to morning routine check lists – but NO to morning chore charts.
 And ALL OF THE YESes to dry shampoo and febreze because life y’all.

-Anyways, back to the post written a few years ago – that I had to resurface to include the meme above.
+Anyways, back to the post written a few years ago – that I had to resurface to include the funny morning meme above.
+See all of our good morning memes for more humor.

 School Morning Routine Tips